Menu

 Personal Counseling at Berkshire Community College (BCC) is available to help serve your needs virtually and in person!

 We are here to help you reflect on your thoughts, feelings and lived experience in a safe, inclusive and non-judgmental space.
-Facilitated by Licensed Mental Health Counselors or Pre-Licensed Counseling Interns, our counseling is a strength-based, collaborative process that honors your values and individuality.
-Our counseling is generally short term and focused; if you need longer-term or specialized treatment, we will work with you to connect to resources.
+Facilitated by Licensed Mental Health Counselors, our approach is strength-based and collaborative honoring your values, identities, and beliefs.
+Our counseling is generally focused and short-term; however, if you need longer-term or more specialized treatment, we will help you connect with community resources.
+We hope if you need our support, you will reach out!

 To begin counseling at BCC, please fill out these forms